FIVE FROM FINLAND: Finnish proverbs

 We at Good News from Finland collected a set of five traditional proverbs that could function as reminders to business founders as they embark on the challenging – yet often rewarding – journey of entrepreneurship.
 Here you go!

 Literal translation: Empty barrels clatter the most.

 English equivalent: Empty cans rattle the most.

-There’s an abundance of noise in this world, and often those who should stay quiet make up for the vast majority of the sounds.
-Business owners should be wary of whom to listen to, be it words of advice, encouragement or resentment – and whom to leave aside, despite their decibels.
+There’s an abundance of noise in this world, and often those who should stay quiet make up for the vast majority of the noise.
+Business owners should be wary of whom to listen to – be it words of advice, encouragement or resentment – and whom to leave aside, despite their decibels.

 Maasta se pienikin ponnistaa.